Akemp787/World-Cup-Player-Analysis/README.md

 - The average team size is approximately 21 players, indicating a consistent squad composition across the tournament.

+## Question 2: What is the average age of players in the 2022 Qatar World Cup, and how does it vary among different teams?

 ### Age Distribution:

 Mean Age: 28.08